PayerPayment/Payer-VirtueMart/README.md

   * [VirtueMart](http://http://virtuemart.net): Version 3.0.X
   * [Payer Configuration](https://payer.se) Missing the configuration file?
 Please contact the customer service at kundtjanst@payer.se

+## Configuration

+You need to have your `PayReadConf` file available.
+Replace that file with the placeholder in the `payer` folder.

 ## Environment

 You can switch between the `test enviroment` and `live environment` in the payment method interface through the `Payment Modules` section in VirtueMart.